Chanote Title Deed Thailand Explained, NS4j Guide (2026)

 In some parts of Thailand, title deeds have been issued for overlapping land parcels due to historical surveying errors.
 This typically affects rural or recently subdivided land rather than established Phuket developments, but verification is always required.

-Step-by-Step: Title Deed Due Diligence for Buyers
+What Step-by-Step: Title Deed Due Diligence for Buyers Should Foreign Buyers Track?

-Why This Matters at Resale
+Why This Matters at Resale?

 Having a clean Chanote title makes your resale straightforward.
 The buyer’s lawyer verifies, finds nothing problematic, and proceeds.
 Due diligence completes in days rather than weeks.